Modern Foreign Language

 French Curriculum Teaching

 French is taught at Smallwood, by a subject specialist to all KS1 and KS2 pupils.
-Lessons are taught weekly, through a wide range of fun and engaging activities that are accessible to all children.
+Lessons are taught fortnightly, through a wide range of fun and engaging activities that are accessible to all children.
 The emphasis throughout both key stages, is on speaking and listening.
 At KS2, reading and writing in French are also introduced in order to help children in their transition to secondary school.

 Speaking and listening skills are assessed in class by the teacher and KS2 written skills through book scrutiny.
 Assessment is recorded on an online tracker at KS2.